mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ##### Block (A)

-A character can add their Close Combat skill to their melee defense.
+A character can add their Close Combat skill to their Defense versus Melee Attacks.
 This lasts until they are attacked or their next turn

 ##### Change Device Mode (A)